God is doing something special at Re:Hope, and we are excited that you are considering membership at this church.

 The senior pastor of Re:Hope is Brian Ingraham, who has been authorised by the elders to form a staff team to assist him in the leading, pastoring, and practical running of the church.
 As one of the elders, Brian works in partnership with them to lead this church as we go about God’s plans and purposes for our generation, which pertains to laying foundational groundwork for the next reawakening.
 This includes mobilising prayer, raising up a Bible-saturated people who know how to disciple one another, and teaching people to love God and love worshipping him.

-Membership is about having a loud voice as the core people of the church, those most committed to the vision and values of the church and most invested in the mission and ministries of Re:Hope.
+Membership is about being 'all-in'; those most committed to the vision and values of the church and most invested in the mission and ministries of Re:Hope.

-To be a member is to declare that you are willing to prioritise and support Re:Hope by making 6 core commitments for the coming year that set members apart from other regular attendees who also love this church.
-At the end of the year you can choose whether you want to renew these commitments for the next year.
+To be a member is to declare that you are willing to prioritise and support Re:Hope by making 6 core commitments that set members apart from other regular attendees who also love this church.
+At any point you can choose whether you want to opt-out, or renew your membership commitments.

 1. I have dedicated my life to Jesus and I commit to continue to grow in my love for God with all my heart, soul, and strength.